-As of March 31, 2020, the majority of our debt obligations are fixed-rate obligations, provided that the interest rates on certain tranches of notes are subject to adjustment if our debt rating is downgraded below investment grade, as further discussed in Note 8, "Debt Obligations," to the condensed consolidated financial statements.
+As of September 30, 2020, the majority of our debt obligations were fixed-rate obligations, provided that the interest rates on certain tranches of notes were subject to adjustment to the extent our debt rating is downgraded below investment grade, as further discussed in Note 8, "Debt Obligations," to the condensed consolidated financial statements.
 While changes in interest rates will have no impact on the interest we pay on fixed-rate obligations, we are exposed to changes in interest rates as a result of borrowings under our 2017 Credit Facility, as the interest rate on this facility has a variable interest rate.
 We are also exposed to changes in interest rates as a result of the amounts outstanding from the sale of commercial paper under our commercial paper program, which have variable interest rates.
-As of March 31, 2020, the principal amount outstanding under the 2017 Credit Facility was \$799 million.
-A hypothetical 100 basis points increase in interest rates on the 2017 Credit Facility would increase annual interest expense by approximately \$8 million based on borrowings as of March 31, 2020.
-As of March 31, 2020 we had principal amounts outstanding of \$350 million of commercial paper.
-A hypothetical 100 basis points increase in interest rates on our outstanding commercial paper would increase annual interest expense by approximately \$3 million based on borrowings as of March 31, 2020.
+As of September 30, 2020, there were no outstanding borrowings under our 2017 Credit Facility or commercial paper program.